AprilLorDrake/Analyze_Chess/README.md

-# Chess Analysis Web Application
+# Chess Analysis Web Application (v1.2.2)

 A comprehensive chess analysis tool powered by Stockfish engine with built-in AI recommendations and dependency management.
+Now updated to version 1.2.2 with improved reliability and launch scripts.

 ## Features